Leaked draft opinion suggests Supreme Court may overturn Roe v. Wade

 The draft published by Politico indicates it was written by Justice Samuel Alito and circulated on February 10.
 It did not say which other justices joined in the opinion, but Politico noted that a person familiar with the court's deliberations said four other conservative justices, Clarence Thomas, Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett, voted with Alito to strike down Roe during closed-door discussions after oral arguments and have not changed their positions.
 It's unclear whether Chief Justice John Roberts will join the conservative majority, according to Politico.

 The justices could change their votes in the days or weeks leading up to the decision's release.
 The Supreme Court's opinion in the case, known as Dobbs v.
-Jackson Women's Health Organization — involving a Mississippi law banning abortions after 15 weeks — is expected to be handed down before the justices conclude their term by the end of June or early July.
+Jackson Women's Health Organization, involves a Mississippi law banning abortions after 15 weeks and is expected to be handed down before the justices conclude their term by the end of June or early July.

 Politico said it received a copy of the draft opinion "from a person familiar with the court's proceedings in the Mississippi case along with other details supporting the authenticity of the document."